Re: [zowe-zlc] [zowe-user] Change in ZLC Composition

 Please review and vote on the shifting of the website from River to Github.
 The website can be seen here

 The Doc squad has created a single page that links out to other documentation and is wholly contained in the GitHub infrastructure enabling all of the community access to managing the website.
 It makes access better than we have with Wordpress and is more streamlined.
-If we close the vote this week we can target a shift to this site in time for Share next week.
-Here is my +1 If there is discussion, please use the zlc slack channel.

 |